skagra/diy-cpu/docs/build-and-run.md

    * Run `digital` and open `digital\CPU.dig`.

    * Configure the decoder ROMs
-      * Right click on the *Instruction Decoder* and select "Open Circuit".
+      * Right click on the *Instruction Decoder* and select *Open Circuit*.
-         * Right click on *p1 (Mode)* ROM and select the *Advanced* tab.
+         * Right click on the *p1 (Mode)* ROM and select the *Advanced* tab.
          * Set the *File* value to the location of the `uCode/bin/mModeDecoder.bin` built above.
          * Click `OK` to close the dialog.
-         * Right click on *p2 (OpCode)* ROM and select the *Advanced* tab.
+         * Right click on the *p2 (OpCode)* ROM and select the *Advanced* tab.
          * Set the *File* value to the location of the `uCode/bin/mOpDecoder.bin` built above.
          * Click `OK` to close the dialog.
          * Save and close the *Instruction Decoder* window.

-      * Right click on the *Control Unit* and select "Open Circuit".
+      * Right click on the *Control Unit* and select *Open Circuit*.
-         * One by one right click on each of the `uCode[0-5]` ROM.
+         * One by one, right click on each of the `uCode[0-5]` ROM.
          * Select the *Advanced* tab.
          * Set the *File* value to the appropriate `uCode/bin/uROM-[0-5].bin` built above.
          * Click `OK` to close the dialog.
-         * When all 6 are done save and close the *Control Unit* window.
+         * When all 6 are configured save and close the *Control Unit* window.

-1. Configure the `digital` circuit emulation application to run chosen machine code.
+1. Configure the `digital` circuit simulator to run chosen machine code.

-   * Configure the operating system (just as simple interrupt handler and `IRQ` and reset vectors):
+   * Configure the operating system (just a simple interrupt handler and `IRQ` and reset vectors):
-      * Right click on *ROM* and select the *Advanced* tab.
+      * Right click on *ROM*.
       * Select the *Advanced* tab.
       * Set the *File* value to the the os file `os/bin/os.bin`.
       * Click `OK` to close the dialog.

-   * Configure the machine code to run.
+   * Configure the machine code program to run.
 The machine code built above from the `examples` directory contains sample machine code programs.
 To configure the chosen program:
-      * Select from the *Edit* menu *Circuit specific settings*.
+      * Select *Circuit specific settings* from the *Edit* menu.
       * Select the *Advanced* tab.
       * Set the *File* value to the required machine code e.g. `examples/bin/RAM.bin`.
        * Click `OK` to close the dialog.

-1. And finally run the machine code program.
+1. And finally run the simulation.

    * Select *Start of Simulation* from the *Simulation* menu.